 Oil and gas industry operations cannot control all of the trials and tribulations that may come with exploration and drilling activities.
-However, operators can anticipate common problems and issues and be prepared for them with the necessary equipment and support in case something bad does occur.
-What types of drill pipe and drilling issues may companies encounter?
+As we will demonstarte below, there are always issues that the industry will face including, among other problems, drill pipe issues.
+Operators can, however, anticipate common problems and issues and be prepared for them with the necessary equipment and support in case something bad does occur.
+What types of drill pipe issues and drilling issues may companies encounter?

 Below, MSI Pipe Protection Technologies shares information on eight common issues that both land-based and offshore drilling operations face today.

 Drilling operations may encounter several different types of drill pipe issues and failure.
 These include the following:

 - Twist-off: Occurs when the drill string twists or breaks in two.
 It can be caused by over tightening the drill string or when high torques are encountered during extended-reach or directional drilling.

 - Parting: Caused by excessive tensile stress.
 This often occurs when an overpull is applied to compensate for pipe sticking.

 - Burst or Collapsed Drill Pipes: Caused by excessive internal or external pressure, such as a high mud rate.

 - Drill pipe fatigue: Typically seen as microcracks, macrocracks, and fractures in the drill string and piping.
 Fatigue is most often caused by some combination of cyclic stresses and corrosion.